tahnya/peerprep-g15/matching-service/README.md

 ## Testing Notes

-The production matching queue persists in MongoDB.
-Tests can still swap in an isolated in-memory repository with `setMatchingRepository(createInMemoryMatchingRepository())` when they need a clean slate without touching the live database.
+The production matching queue persists in Redis.
+Tests can still swap in an isolated in-memory repository with `setMatchingRepository(createInMemoryMatchingRepository())` when they need a clean slate without touching Redis.

 ## Notes